What Is Labor Cost? (Definition, Formula and Examples)

 3. Add other expenses in your calculation

-4. Calculate actual hourly labor cost
+4. Calculate the actual hourly labor cost

 After following the three steps above, we are ready to apply the formula for our final calculation:

-Actual hourly labor cost = annual payroll labor cost / new annual hours worked
+Actual hourly labor cost = Annual payroll labor cost / New annual hours worked

 Using the above example, our calculation would look like this: